SonarSource/sonar-.net-documentation/README.md

 ### File Encoding

 SonarQube assumes that all of the source files have the same file encoding.
-Currently, the Team Build integration pieces expect this to be UTF-8, both by both client-side and server-side Java components.
-Non-compliance with the Universal Character Set and Transformation Format—8-bit, will result in incorrect analysis and display, when viewed in the SonarQube portal (when drilling down to view the source associated with an issue).
+Currently, the MSBuild SonarQube Runner expect this to be UTF-8.
+Non-compliance will result in incorrect analysis and display when viewed in the SonarQube portal (for example when drilling down to view the source associated with an issue).

 **>> NOTE >>** For the most up to date information on SonarQube requirements, check out the [requirements](http://docs.sonarqube.org/display/SONAR/Requirements).